JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ## Method
 ### 3.1 Prepare a new VM
-It is strongly suggested to run the FreeIPA-server on its own VM.
-Other VMs, like mgmt-01, will depend on IAM functionality.
-Keeping seperate VMs avoids circular dependency.
-Misconfiguration in this lab could lead to IPA policy denying your login, effectively locking you out of your own identity system.
-This solution prevents the risk of such lock-out accidents.
+It is suggested to run the FreeIPA-server on its own VM.
+Other VMs, like *mgmt-01*, will depend on IAM functionality.
+Keeping seperate VMs avoids circular dependency, and makes recovery easier.

 #### 3.1.1 Clone rocky-base
 Create a new clone from the *rocky-base* template.
 Give it the name *ipa-01*, a VM ID and static IPv4- and IPv6-addresses.